bfrisbyh92/My-Website/README.md

 # My-Website and Blog

-Time Spent working on this project tracked by WakaTime...
+Time Spent working on this project tracked by WakaTime... not sure if it's always right but I attempt to keep track with it.

 ## Why?
 - I want one place to put everything of mine